 - In Twelve Hundred Ghosts Scrooge yelling at Bob Cratchit over stealing coal transitions into Bob thinking it was the hottest thing he'd ever seen.

-- Gravity Falls, Stan and Ford are considered Silver Foxes:
+- Gravity Falls: Stan is sometimes considered a Silver Fox.

 - In "Dipper vs Manliness" Lazy Susan falls in love with Stan.

 - In "The Stanchurian Candidate", Tad Strange and Sheriff Blubs find Stan good-looking in his new outfit.

 - In "The Stanchurian Candidate", Mabel says that Stan has some kind of charisma.